How to Make a DIY Glory Hole (What Actually Works)

 Even small imperfections get noticeable over time.

 That’s why finished designs reinforce the opening itself.
 In our models, the edges are stitched and reinforced, so the opening keeps its shape, doesn’t fray, and stays comfortable over repeated use.
 It’s one of those details that doesn’t seem important until you’ve dealt with the alternative.
+We learned this the hard way during early prototyping — unreinforced fabric tears faster than you’d think.

 Choosing One Setup for This Guide